 The Leeds Archive of Vernacular Culture (LAVC)

-In 2005, with Dr Oliver Pickering, then of the Brotherton Library, I completed work on The Leeds Archive of Vernacular Culture (LAVC) Project, which was funded by a major Resource Enhancement grant from the Arts and Humanities Research Council.
-As a result of this work, a detailed catalogue of the collections of the former Institute of Dialect and Folk Life Studies of the University, which was dissolved in the early 1980s, has been made available electronically, with the material itself held for consultation in the Special Collections of the Library.
+In 2005, with Dr Oliver Pickering, I completed work on The Leeds Archive of Vernacular Culture (LAVC) Project, which was funded by a major Resource Enhancement grant from the Arts and Humanities Research Council.
+As a result of this work, a detailed catalogue of the collections of the former Institute of Dialect and Folk Life Studies of the University, which was dissolved in the early 1980s, has been made available electronically, with the material itself held for consultation in the Special Collections of the Brotherton Library.
 The full potential of the Archive is thus available for linguists, historians, and others in the research community with interests in the speech, customs, beliefs and practices of traditional British communities.

 The conference of the LAVC project was held in March 2005, attended by delegates from universities and academic and municipal libraries and archives nationwide.
 The final report on the Archive project was accepted as 'Outstanding' by the AHRC, and on completion the project was selected as one of five nationally for audit by PricewaterhouseCoopers for the Research Council's report to Government.